 White hair is more noticeable in people with a darker hair color.
 Although white hair is characteristic of aging, colorless hair strands can appear at any age — even while you’re still in high school or college.
 If you’re a teenager or in your 20s, you might find one or more strands of white hair.

 There could be ways to restore pigmentation, but it depends on the cause.
 Here are common causes of premature white hair.

 Your makeup plays a big role in when (or if) you develop white hair.
 If you notice white hair at an early age, it’s likely that your parents or grandparents also had graying or white hair at an early age.

 You can’t change genetics.
 But if you don’t like the way your gray hair looks, you can always color your hair.

 Everyone deals with stress from time to time.
 The consequences of chronic stress can include:

 Stress can also affect your hair.
-A 2013 study found a connection between stress and a depletion of stem cells in the hair follicles of mice.
+A found a connection between stress and a depletion of stem cells in the hair follicles of mice.
 So if you’ve noticed a rise in your number of white strands, stress might be the culprit.
 This theory might also explain why some world leaders appear to age or gray faster while in office.

 3. Autoimmune disease

 An autoimmune disease can also cause premature white hair.
 This is when the body’s immune system attacks its own cells.
 In the case of alopecia and vitiligo, the immune system can attack hair and cause loss of pigment.